 "As a philanthropist constantly grappling with how I can achieve more impact, I found Jonker and Meehan's insights to be provocative and engaging.
 They go beyond the typical rhetoric regarding 'what the nonprofit sector can learn from business' and give these organizations their due—with great advice.
 Nonprofits are dealing with often intractable societal problems of enormous complexity and uncertain revenue streams.
 These authors appreciate the weight on leaders' shoulders, while offering a detailed roadmap to maximize their impact.
 A must-read."

-—Sally Osberg, President and CEO, Skoll Foundation, and co-author of Getting Beyond Better
+—Sally Osberg, former President and CEO, Skoll Foundation, and co-author of Getting Beyond Better

 "Bill Meehan and Kim Jonker have decades of experience in rigorously evaluating what makes organizations operate—or fail to operate—at a high level.
 In Engine of Impact, they leverage that deep knowledge to create a smart, compelling guide to doing good by leading well."